rordenlab/niimath-bitmap/README.md

 These are image-wide and may appear anywhere in the `-bitmap` argument list.

+- `-g <pixels>` : show colorbar gradient at the bottom with specified height.
 - `-f [0|1]` : radiological orientation (default `1`).
 If omitted the shorthand `-f` sets to `0` (neurological).
   `isRadiological = 1` means radiological (left appears on image right).
+- `-j` : Jump overlay colorbar range, so color is 0..max for threshold min..max.
 - `-u [0|1]` : draw left/right labels (default `1`).
 Omit argument to set to `0`.
 - `-n [0|1]` : interpolation order: `0 = nearest`, `1 = linear` (default `1`).
 If alone, `-n` sets `0`.
 - `-N [0|1]` : turn negative colormap on or off.